apduvuri/Migrate-to-AzureDBPostgreSQL/migration-service-Azure-DB-PostgreSQL/Online-Migrations/AWS-RDS-to-Flexible-online-migration-using-cli.md

 ### Step 5 - Post Migration

-After successful completion of the databases, you need to manually validate the data between source and target and verify all the objects in the target database has been successfully created.
+After completing the migration successfully, you need to manually validate the data between source and target and verify that all the objects in the target database are successfully created.

+After migration, you can perform the following tasks:

+- Verify the data on your flexible server and ensure it's an exact copy of the source instance.
+- Post verification, enable the high availability option on your flexible server as needed.
+- Change the SKU of the flexible server to match the application needs.
+This change needs a database server restart.
+- If you change any server parameters from their default values in the source instance, copy those server parameter values in the flexible server.
+- Copy other server settings like tags, alerts, and firewall rules (if applicable) from the source instance to the flexible server.
+- Make changes to your application to point the connection strings to a flexible server.
+- Monitor the database performance closely to see if it requires performance tuning.

 ## Migration best practices